drasgo/MASimPyGame/README.md

 # BoidsPyGame
-Implementation of multi-agent simulations in PyGame Current example based on the flocking phenomena
+Implementation of multi-agent simulations in PyGame.

+Current example based on the flocking phenomena

 ## Contents